© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Multiple enclosure fort at Round Wood is a scheduled monument protected by Historic England under reference 1019847.
 View the official record →

-Multiple enclosure fort at Round Wood is an Iron Age hillfort located near Bodmin in Cornwall.
+Multiple enclosure fort at Round Wood is a prehistoric hillfort located in Cornwall, England, dating to the Iron Age period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019847.

 Multiple enclosure fort at Round Wood is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019847.